 What You Can Do Now about Your Student Loan Debts

 All that being said, the 2020 election is still over a year away, and the implementation of policies meant to erase $1.6 trillion in debt may take years to work out.

 Rather than wait for politics to play itself out in Washington, consumers could benefit a lot more from educating themselves on how student loan debt will affect us in the years to come.

 There are a lot of strategies consumers can implement.
-For starters, you can contact a nonprofit debt consolidation agency to get free, personalized advice on budgeting.
+For starters, you can try credit counseling from a nonprofit agency to get free, personalized advice on budgeting.